evansbenj/Project-Ideas-for-Caroline/Project_9_rat_balls.md

 automake
 make
 ```
 The autoreconf and automake stuff was needed to avoid an error `aclocal-1.13: command not found`.
+I also ended up redoing the compilation after substituting the final `make` with `make AM_CXXFLAGS=-Wall`.
+I then copied the ABYSS file from /work/ben/abyss-1.9.0/ABYSS to /work/ben/abyss-1.9.0/bin.
+This "seems" to work now.

 In the `/work/ben/abyss-1.9.0/bin` directory, I have entered the following command, which hopefully will start a de novo assembly: